Azure/azure-functions-signalrservice-extension/README.md

 > Note: We recommend you use `StaticServiceHubContextStore` instead of importing [SignalR Service Management package](https://www.nuget.org/packages/Microsoft.Azure.SignalR.Management).
 If you import [SignalR Service Management package](https://www.nuget.org/packages/Microsoft.Azure.SignalR.Management) directly, and you use `Persistent` [transport type](https://github.com/Azure/azure-signalr/blob/dev/docs/management-sdk-guide.md#transport-type), please don't create a `IServiceHubContext` and dispose it in a function method.
 Because for each http request, the function will be invoked.
 Therefore a new Websockets connection will be established and disconnected for each http request.
 That will have large impact to you function performance.
 Instead, you should make the `IServiceHubContext` a singleton to the function class.

-The following are sample for negotiate function without SignalR input binding and broadcast messages without output binding respectively.
+The following are samples for negotiate function without SignalR input binding and broadcast messages without output binding respectively.

-##### Negotiate function without SignalR input binding
+###### Negotiate function without SignalR input binding

 With `StaticServiceHubContextStore`, you can generate `SignalRConnectionInfo` inside the function, provide user id, hub name and additional claims extracted from http request.